 The following courses must be completed to be considered for admission into the Accelerated Dietitian Nutritionist (ADNT) track of the MS Nutrition degree program.
-An overall GPA of 3.3/4.0 for all of the courses listed below is required to be considered for admission to this track.
+An overall GPA of 3.0/4.0 for all of the courses listed below is required to be considered for admission to this track.

-- BIO-112/BIO-142 General Biology and Laboratory - BIO-339/BIO-349 Anatomy & Physiology and Laboratory - BIO-334/BIO-344 Microbiology and Laboratory - CHE-111/CHE-141 General Chemistry I and Laboratory - CHE-221/CHE-241 Organic Chemistry and Laboratory - FN-124/FN-126 Principles of Foods and Laboratory (or equivalent) - FN-227 Introductory Nutrition - MAT-175 Introductory Statistics - PSY-100 Introduction to Psychology
+- BIO-112/BIO-142 General Biology and Laboratory - BIO-339/BIO-349 Anatomy & Physiology and Laboratory - BIO-334/BIO-344 Microbiology and Laboratory - CHE-111/CHE-141 General Chemistry I and Laboratory - CHE-221/CHE-241 Organic Chemistry and Laboratory - FN-227 Introductory Nutrition - MAT-175 Introductory Statistics - PSY-100 Introduction to Psychology